whglamrock/leetcode_series/readme.md

 some of the questions under this topic are actually covered by topology sort & union find. so only list few typical ones here
 * For Euler path algorithm: [lc332.
 Reconstruct Itinerary](https://leetcode.com/problems/reconstruct-itinerary/)
 * "union find alike" graph question: [lc399.
 Evaluate Division](https://leetcode.com/problems/evaluate-division/)
+* A medium question that can be solved with heapq: [lc743.
+Network Delay Time](https://leetcode.com/problems/network-delay-time/)

 ##### DFS/BFS